 Podcasting, it is everywhere.
 On your phone, in your car, at the gym or even while you are cooking dinner.
 Everyone seems to be listening to podcasts nowadays.
-There are podcasts about everything: true crime, football, news, politics, self-help, and even sleep stories.
-But if we take a moment to think about it, what makes podcasting so popular?
+You can listen to podcasts about every topic you could think of: true crime, football, news, politics, self-help, and even sleep stories.
+But if we take a moment to stop and think.
+Why are podcasts so popular all of a sudden?
 And more importantly, how does this medium shape the message that we receive?

-Podcasting has become very popular nowadays, but that was not always the case.
-It started around the early 2000’s.
+Podcasting has become very popular, but that wasn’t always the case.
+It started in the first years of the 21st century.
 Podcast, the word comes from combining “iPod” and “broadcast.”
 Podcasts were a simple way to listen to somebody and it became popular when portable mp3-players became popular.
 People could now listen to everything on the go.
 When it became more popular, more companies started to invest in podcasting.
-Apple and Spotify started supporting podcasts and soon a lot of major media companies had their own shows.
-Now, podcasting has become a billion-dollar industry, with millions of podcasts available all over the world.
+Apple and Spotify started supporting podcasts and very soon a lot of major media companies started to make their own shows.
+Now, podcasting has become a billion-dollar industry, with millions of podcasts available all across the globe.

 The difference

-In the Western world, podcasts are often used for entertainment.
-Many people listen to comedians, sports talk shows, or interviews with celebrities.
-But in other parts of the world, podcasts have a very different role.
-In several African countries, for example, podcasts are used for education.
-They are an accessible and low-cost way to share information with people who may not have access to formal schooling.
-Some podcasts teach English or computer skills, others share advice about farming, health, or entrepreneurship.
-Because podcasts only need a mobile phone and an internet connection, they are an easy way to reach large audiences.
-In that sense, podcasting is not just a tool for entertainment, but also a tool for empowerment and learning.
+For me, podcasts are a way of entertaining myself, and this is what podcasts are most often used for in the Western world.
+We listen to comedians, talk shows, sports or interviews with celebrities.
+This is not the case everywhere, in other parts of the world, podcasts have a very different role.
+In some countries podcasts are and can be used for education.
+They are a very accessible and cheap way to share information and knowledge.
+You could learn how to speak English or any other language.
+Some podcasts also share advice about farming, health issues, or even entrepreneurship.
+To listen to a podcast you only need a laptop or mobile phone and an internet connection, which makes it a very easy way to reach a lot of people.
+Podcasting is not just for entertainment, it can also be a tool for education.

 The format of podcasts also shapes the type of message that is shared.
 Most podcasts are long, most of the time an hour or even longer.
 This gives people the time to really dive deep into a subject, have meaningful conversations, and explore complex ideas.
 This is way different compared to other platforms.
 Take Instagram of TikTok.
 Everything is becoming shorter and snappier over there.
 That slower pace makes the message feel more honest and real.
 It gives both the speaker and the listener the chance to understand more than just the surface of a topic.